pmeckoni/latex-farenheit-celsius/README.md

 # Farenheit-Celsius

 A Farenheit-Celsius coversion numberline made using LaTeX.

+Can be used when a person conversant in Celsius encounters people familiar in Farenheit

-4 identical numberlines for low-waste printing.
+4 identical numberlines reduce waste in printing.

 Partial Screenshot:
 ![Farenheit-Celsius](./farenheit-celsius.png)

-Copyright 2018 Prashant Meckoni
+Copyright © 2018 Prashant Meckoni